-Turning 50 during a global pandemic was a rather cathartic event.
+Turning 50 (and then 51) during a global pandemic was a rather cathartic event.
 With the candles on my birthday cake still smoldering, word came in the form of an email that my day job was going remote.
 Cases in New Jersey had not even begun their frightening ascent, but my employer had already been forced to shutter in Asia and offices in America, Poland, France, and Germany were about to suffer a similar fate.
 When COVID-19 began to affect my physical health, life became very different and events forced me to quarantine in the basement where I could work, shower, sleep, and listen to headphones through the Schiit Audio Magni 3+ headphone amplifier.

 With 3 children spread out across our home attending school through Zoom (not sure how much they learned), I was banned from playing music through loudspeakers until after dinner which forced me to become more acquainted with headphones from HiFiMan, Dali, and Meze Audio.
 The Schiit Audio Magni 3+ takes up very little space on the desktop; it’s barely larger than a typical paperback novel.